Implementing a Global Accounts Payable Help Desk

-A recent PeercastTM in our Accounts Payable (P2P) research area featured a global company with over $10B in annual revenue discussing their approach implementing an Accounts Payable Help Desk.
+A recent PeercastTM in our Accounts Payable (P2P) research area featured a global company with over $10B in annual revenue discussing their approach to implementing an Accounts Payable Help Desk.
 Prior to 2016 help desk support was outsourced with over 30,000 cases per month.
 In 2016 a self-service project resulted in a supplier portal to respond to invoice status requests, which reduced inquiry volume by 60%.
-As this transition took place the help desk support was pulled back in house, and additional process and technology changes were made, including implementing a chat-bot using a purchased solution from Pypestream.
+As this transition took place the help desk support was pulled back in-house, and additional process and technology changes were made, including implementing a chatbot using a purchased solution from Pypestream.

 iPollingTM Results Review

-Peeriosity’s iPollingTM was used to provide insights to how Peeriosity member companies were implementing a help desk, and the relationship that effort has with a strategy to also implement a vendor portal.
+Peeriosity’s iPollingTM was used to provide insights into how Peeriosity member companies were implementing a help desk and the relationship that effort has with a strategy to also implement a vendor portal.
 Poll results indicate that 39% have implemented a help desk and they also have a vendor portal.
-An additional 15% indicate they have help desk but do not have a vendor portal.
-Of the remaining 46%, there are 15% who haven’t reached a decision, 8% who haven’t considered the idea, and 23% who had a help desk in the past, but no longer consider it necessary because of their vendor portal strategy.
+An additional 15% indicate they have a help desk but do not have a vendor portal.
+Of the remaining 46%, there are 15% haven’t reached a decision, 8% haven’t considered the idea, and 23% had a help desk in the past, but no longer consider it necessary because of their vendor portal strategy.

 A few of the comments from members include: